MikeRogers0/MikeRogersIO/source/blog/2019-06-08-when-to-use-jsonb-columns-in-rails.html.md

     model.save
     model.jsonb_field['important_value'] # Could be empty or out of date.

-This is really risky pattern, because in a multi-threaded environments (e.g. two HTTP requests updating the same object around the same time) you'll run the risk of losing data.
-This is because from the point `.find` is called, the model may have been updated from another thread.
+This is a really risky pattern, because in a multi-threaded environments (e.g. two HTTP requests updating the same object around the same time) you'll run the risk of losing data.
+This is because from the point `.find` is called, the model may have been updated from another request.

 A better approach is to store data you _really want to be there_ in its own field.
-Most frameworks are smart enough to know what fields you've changed, and only save the new ones back to the database.
+Most frameworks are smart enough to only update the fields you've changed (Rails included).

-### A catch all for hard to categorise data
+### A replacement for columns

-    customer.data = {
-      statistics: {}
-      device: {}
-      vendor_name: { id: 'some-id' }
-    }

-This is very tempting to do as it saves the developer writing a migration.

-### An alternative to namespacing

-One pattern I've seen pop up, is the JSONB fields being used as an alternative to putting things in their own columns, e.g:
+A pattern I've seen pop up, is the JSON columns being used as an alternative to putting things in their own columns, e.g:

     user.settings = {
       dark_mode: true,